fasibio/gomake/Readme.md

-   init          Crate a starter gomake.yml to current dir ls            List all commands described at gomake yaml file run           Run commands from gomake.yml file help, h       Shows a list of commands or help for one command
+   init          Crate a starter gomake.yml to current dir ls            List all commands described at gomake yaml file run           Run commands from gomake.yml file srun          Run commands from gomake.yml file  but it run all commands are inside the given stage and run this in parallel help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS: